Depression, the Second Factor of Drug Addiction

 There is a third aspect to the creation of depression in the addicted person which is mental.
 Normally, an addicted person has had terrible experiences in the course of getting the money for drugs, acquiring drugs and using them.
 He or she may have committed crimes, may have seen other people overdose and die.
 Addiction itself can tear families apart.
 Thousands of dollars may have been spent on drugs that were intended for some other, more productive purpose.
 There may have been fights, divorces, lost custody.
 Businesses and good jobs could have been lost.

 Each addicted person knows that he has yielded his own personal integrity in the course of his addiction.
 This creates great personal pain for anyone.
 But the use of more drugs covers up the sense of pain and loss of integrity.

 There are understandable reasons for a person who has been addicted may feel depressed.
 If a non-addicted person experienced those events, she would probably feel depressed too.
 If a non-addicted person lost the ability to produce his own natural chemicals that result from successes and pleasurable events in life, he would probably feel depressed.
 If a person had given up hope of improvement and felt numb, they would be described as depressed.

 But these are just normal qualities in an addicted person.
 This is not to say that they are easy to overcome.
 Recovery is seldom achieved in a simplistic drug recovery program.
 The body needs to recover from the impact of ingested drugs.
 It takes a thorough approach to drug recovery for a person’s self-respect and personal integrity to be recovered.
 And it takes time for a person to rebuild relationships that have been completely destroyed by the time spent in addiction.

-The Narconon drug and alcohol rehabilitation program has a drug-free, holistic approach to handling depression.
-Those on the Narconon program at centers located around the world have a chance to be guided through the repair of these parts of life with the result that depression no longer traps them in addiction.
+The Narconon drug and alcohol rehabilitation program has a drug-free, holistic approach to handling depression resulting from drug abuse.
+Those on the Narconon program at centers located around the world have a chance to be guided through the repair of these parts of life, with the result that depression no longer traps them in addiction.